-We stated before that this one has a slight bottoming out feeling but you hit the end of the drop so quickly, the feeling doesn’t last long.
+We stated before that this drop has a slight bottoming-out feeling but you hit the end of the drop so quickly, the feeling doesn’t last long.
 It serves as the only jarring excitement that thrill-seekers will get to experience on this ride.

 Aside from that, Pirates is very tame in moving slowly from scene to scene.
 Definitely no Splash Mountain-level drops.

 The ride vehicle is a small vessel that the cast members call your “ship”.
-It’s far from any appearance of a ship and looks more like a huge dinghy that seats multiple rows of people.
+In reality, it’s less like a ship and more like a spacious dinghy that seats multiple rows of people.

 If you want to guarantee you won’t get splashed in the slightest on this ride, we suggest sitting in the middle or back of the boat and sit toward the center of your row.
 However, if you want the best views on the ride, sit at the front or on either side of your row.

 At this point, we’ve tried not to give the entire ride away, but you should have a pretty good feel for what to expect in terms of its “scary” factor.
 Most everyone will enjoy the Pirates of the Caribbean ride, especially if they enjoyed the movies.